galtproject/galtproject-docs/README.md

 ## File structure
 - ru - directory contains documentation in Russian Language.
 One file for each contract.
+- eng - directory contains documentation in English Language.
+One file for each contract.

 ## About Galt Project
 ### Who is John Galt?